xnm-sdksdk/Favorite_Movies/README.md

-# Movie Collection App
+# Movie Library

-This is a simple web application for managing a collection of movies.
-Users can add new movies, view existing movies, and delete movies from the collection.
+The Movie Library is a web application that allows users to manage their movie collection.
+Users can add new movies by providing the title, image URL, and rating, and they can also delete movies from the library.
+The application provides a user-friendly interface with modals for adding and deleting movies, and it updates the movie list in real-time.

 ## Features

-- Add a new movie: Users can add a new movie to the collection by providing the title, image URL, and rating (between 1 and 5 stars) of the movie.
+- Add movies with a title, image URL, and rating.
-- View movies: The application displays a list of movies in the collection, showing the movie title, image, and rating.
-- Delete movies: Users can delete a movie from the collection by clicking on it and confirming the deletion.
+- Delete movies from the library.
+- Responsive and user-friendly interface.
+- Real-time update of movie list display.

 ## Getting Started